aabewhite/Jack/Sources/Jack/Documentation.docc/Jack.md

 ### @Jacked

-A ``Jacked`` propery is published (like the ``Tracked`` wrapped), and it is additionally exposed the the ``JXContext`` as a property.
+A ``Jacked`` propery is published (like the ``Tracked`` wrapped), and it is additionally exposed to the [JXContext] as a property.
 Properties can be get and set from within JavaScript as if they were regular properties of objects.